mikkosio/User-Doc/docs/pages/first-project.md

 ## Conclusion

-Congratulations :partying_face:, you have now learned the basics of PyCharm, and you can now start your Python programming journey!
+Congratulations 🎉, you have now learned the basics of PyCharm, and you can now start your Python programming journey!

 Lessons learned: